Luxury Holidays to New Zealand 2015

-New Zealand is also food and wine heaven, with award-winning wines and creative chefs tantalising taste-buds with wonderful local produce.
+New Zealand holidays are also food and wine heaven, with award-winning wines and creative chefs tantalising taste-buds with wonderful local produce.
 And let’s not forget the country’s natural disposition for all things adrenaline!
 Team all this with the naturally gregarious, laid-back ‘Kiwis’, and we’re sure you’ll agree that New Zealand is in the positively cool camp!

 1. Old, young, daring, cautious – there are activities for everyone from sedate sailing to 360° spins in a jet-boat and from hikes with glorious views to dangling from a bridge by your ankles.